retrocrypta/Exidy-Sorcerer_poseidon/README.md

 # Exidy-Sorcerer_poseidon
-Exidy Sorcerer ported from MiST
+Exidy Sorcerer ported from MiST by Turri & ron